gscottqueen/gitpractico/README.md

 The repo is cloned into the specified directory, replace "directory" with the directory you want

 ## git log
+`got log`

+Shows the commit log with the most recent commit first.
+Displays commit ID, author, date, commit message.

 `git log --pretty=oneline`

-Shows the commit logs all on one line
+Same as above, but shows each commit on one line, displaying only the commit ID and commit message.

 ## git status